 A low battery is one of the most common challenges with hearing aids.
 Many hearing aids come with rechargeable batteries.
 Other devices are made to have their batteries exchanged.
 Here are a few of the symptoms that could lead you to believe the batteries are the culprit when your device starts to malfunction:

 - Weak sounds: You’re battling to hear what’s taking place around you and that seems to be occurring more and more.

 - Hearing aids won’t turn on: If your hearing aid won’t turn on, or keeps shutting off, there’s a good possibility the battery is the primary issue.

 - Dull sound quality: Voices sound dull like they are distant or underwater.

 - Make sure the batteries are fully charged.
 If your hearing aid comes with rechargeable batteries, let them charge for several hours or overnight.

 - Swap out the batteries if your hearing aid is manufactured to allow that.
-In some situations, rechargeable batteries are sealed into the device, and if that’s the case, you may have to take the hearing aid to a specialist.
+In some situations, rechargeable batteries are sealed into the device, and if that’s the case, you may have to take the hearing aid to a professional.

-- Having the correct batteries is crucial so make sure you double check that.
+- Having the correct batteries is crucial so make sure you double-check that.
 Your hearing aid can be damaged by the incorrect battery.
 (At times, the wrong kind of battery can be purchased in the right size, so double-checking is essential.)

 Try Cleaning Every Surface